Skip to main content

 Disclaimer

-This is a general guide to Summer University and its courses and considerable efforts have been made to ensure the accuracy of information provided.
+This is a general guide to Winter University and its courses and considerable efforts have been made to ensure the accuracy of information provided.
 Applicants are advised that developments after the guide has been published and the programmes have been completed may lead to omissions and inaccuracies in the course guide, for which the University disclaims legal liability.
 The information given in the course guide does not impose on the University any obligation to provide or to continue to provide, any course, module, tuition, assessment or amenity described in the course guide.
 For example, the University is under no obligation to offer a programme which has enrolled a small number of students.
 Similarly, the University retains the right to make reasonable changes in the curriculum content, method of teaching, form of assessment and location of some or all elements of a course.
 However, as far as possible, the University will consult the applicants or students affected before implementing significant changes; and although the University will not accept liability for any disruption to applicants or students caused by circumstances beyond its control, including but not limited to fires, strikes (of its own or other employees), insurrection or riots, embargoes, requirements or regulations of any civil or military authority (as 'event of force majeure'), the University will take reasonable steps to minimise the impact of such interference with its ability to provide educational or other services.

 Go to top menu